dickyw71/Jean-Wheatley-tributes/README.md

 >_"In November 1970, Jean and Alan were married and the following August they had a son, Richard."_

->_"Jean and Alan owned and ran a Newsagents shop in Long Eaton during the seventies and early eighties.
-Many regular customers in the shop still have memories of the friendly family business."_
+>_"Together, Jean and Alan owned and ran a Newsagents shop in Long Eaton during the seventies and early eighties.
+Regular customers in the shop remember the friendly family business and as a family we enjoyed many happy times together."_

-Dads illness and death, moving on rebuild a new life as a widow with a 11 year old son.
-Taking time to immprove her education and valifications before re-entering the workforce in the late eighties as a business administrator for the British Red Cross at their Nottingham training centre.
+>_"Alan's illness and tragic death in 1982 was a massive loss to both Jean and Richard."_

+>_"In time Jean rebuilt a her life as a widow with her son.
+She committed herself to education, gained 'A' levels and re-entered working life with the British Red Cross in Nottingham, where she worked for many years."_

->_"In retirement, Jean maintained a full calendar of regular meet-ups with friends, keep-fit, lunch outings and holidays across the globe.
-She greatly enjoyed singing and regularly added her 'sweet' voice to the Long Eaton U3A Singers group."_
+>_"In retirement, Jean was often busy with friends going on shopping trips, to keep-fit classes, lunches  and holidays across the globe.
+She loved singing and regularly added her 'sweet' voice to the Long Eaton U3A Singers group.
+She was also blessed with two grandchildren, Eleanor and Oscar, that gave her so much pleasure."_

->_"Mum was a conscientious and faithful friend to a fortunate few."_
+>_"Mum was a conscientious and faithful friend."_

 >_"Thank you Mum for raising me kindly into the man I am today.
 Through good, bad and ugly times, you loved and supported me.
 When I achieved, you proudly celebrated my successes and when I erred, your advice was given without judgement.
-You gave me all that I **needed** and it was my privilege to help you in return."_
+You gave me all that I **needed** and it was my privilege to love you in return."_

 **_Richard Wheatley_**